BarryJacobs/react-ts-gds/README.md

 ## Future Work

-- Create Headless UI Accordion component to implement the [GDS Accordion](https://design-system.service.gov.uk/components/accordion/)
 - Create Headless UI List component to implement the [GDS Summary List](https://design-system.service.gov.uk/components/summary-list/)

 ## Credits

 Thanks to:

-- [Andrew Marshall](https://www.linkedin.com/in/andrew-marshall-210966/) for his work on GDS in [PA Consulting](https://www.paconsulting.com/)
+- [Andrew Marshall](https://www.linkedin.com/in/andrew-marshall-210966/) for his work on GDS in [PA Consulting](https://www.paconsulting.com/).
+These components are contained in the folder components/GDS.

 ## License